Nicholas II and Alexandra Feodorovna

 Love to Alexandra Fedorovna, then Hessian Princess Alice, was the first love of Nicholas II.
 Feeling was born when he was 16, and she was only 12!
 But the future tsar saw his wife in Alice.
 Princess’s relatives named their baby Sunny, and Nicholas was already thinking about the wedding.

-For five years he had been waiting for the marriage, for five years he had been praying, and wrote a diary on the first page of which was a picture of his Alice.
-He wrote: “The Savior told us : “All that you ask for, God will give you”.
+For five years he had been waiting for the marriage, for five years he had been praying, and wrote a diary on the first page of which there was a picture of his Alice.
+He wrote: “The Savior told us: “All that you ask for, God will give you”.
 And for five years, every night, I had been asking God to give Alice to me as a wife”.
-Five years later, the lovers got married to be together until death.
+Five years later, the lovers got married to be together until their death.

 It’s difficult to imagine royal family swimming with a kayak.
 Nicholas II had a passion for kayaking since childhood.
 13-year-old prince was presented with his first kayak.
 Many relatives of the future monarch knew about his love to water, and Nicholas often received a boat or kayak as a gift for birthdays.
 Alexandra shared her husband’s passion.

-From the first years of marriage Empress Alexandra worked with schools , hospitals, prisons.
-During the famine of 1898 Alexandra spent 50 thousand rubles – it was the eighth part of the annual family income.
+From the first years of marriage Empress Alexandra worked with schools, hospitals, prisons.
+During the famine of 1898 Alexandra spent 50 thousand rubles on charity – it was the eighth part of the annual family income.
 Living in the Crimea, the Empress took active part in the life of tuberculosis patients who came to Crimea for treatment.
 She rebuilt sanatoriums using her own money.

 They say, the Empress was a born nurse, and the wounded were happy when she visited them.
 Soldiers and officers often asked her to be with them during difficult operations.